B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 root@arneis-vm01:~#
 ```

-Wait a few minutes for all the services to be installed, then check that the cluster is alive with the following command:
+Wait a few minutes for all the services to be installed, then type the following command to list all the nodes which have joined the cluster:

 ```bash
 kubectl get nodes
 ```

-Since the cluster has just been created only one node should be displayed as shown:
+Since the cluster has just been created, only one node should be displayed as shown below:

 ```text
 root@arneis-vm01:~# kubectl get nodes